 Giving the important message to stay home

 I must say, the past few weeks haven’t been easy.
-In the weeks before lockdown we already started feeling the extra pressure and large attention from the news, social media, the government… on how companies should organise themselves in the upcoming and fast-moving crisis.
+In the weeks before lockdown we already started feeling the extra pressure and large attention from the news, social media, the government… on how companies should organise themselves in the upcoming and deal with the fast-moving CORONA crisis.

 The past few weeks